JaswanthReddyPadala/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: January 17, 2017

+**Today's Progress**: Worked through some intermediate coding challenges on FreeCodeCamp.

+**Thoughts**: Since I didn't want to set out on a full project today, I decided to start working through some of the Intermediate Algorithm challenges on FreeCodeCamp.
+Finished two, started working on the Roman Numeral challenge.
+Also did some more code-along with Adam Wathan.

+**Link(s) to work**: [TicketBeast](https://github.com/maxveldink/ticketbeast)

+### Day 18: January 16, 2017

+**Today's Progress**: Today was a hectic day, so I only worked on my TicketBeast app with Adam Wathan.

+**Thoughts**: It is very cool to see pure Test Driven development being exemplified by Adam Wathan.
+Can't wait to watch more of his stuff.
+I also got halfway through Jeffrey Way's What's New in Laravel 5.3 Series.

+**Link(s) to work**: [TicketBeast](https://github.com/maxveldink/ticketbeast)

 ### Day 17: January 15, 2017

 **Today's Progress**: Redid the 100 Days of Code Log